mikemintz/deme/deme_django/docs/architecture.rst

   This item type does not define any new fields.

+* **GroupAgent:** This item type is an Agent that acts on behalf of an entire group.
+It can't do anything that other agents can't do.
+It's significance is just symbolic: by being associated with a group, the actions taken by the group agent are seen as collective action of the group members.
+In general, permission to login_as the group agent will be limited to powerful members of the group.
+There should be exactly one GroupAgent for every group.

+  This item type defines one field, a unique ``group`` pointer that points to the group it represents.

 * **AuthenticationMethod:** This item type represents an Agent's credentials to login.
 For example, there might be a AuthenticationMethod representing my Facebook account, a AuthenticationMethod representing my WebAuth account, and a AuthenticationMethod representing my OpenID account.
 Rather than storing the login credentials directly in a particular Agent, we allow agents to have multiple authentication methods, so that they can login different ways.
 In theory, AuthenticationMethods can also be used to sync profile information through APIs.
 There are subclasses of AuthenticationMethod for each different way of authenticating.

   This item type defines one field, an ``agent`` pointer that points to the agent that is holds this authentication method.